Fractionalized Fermi liquids and the cuprate phase diagram: Boson localization and Griffiths phase

-The self-averaging behavior of this theory is essentially the same as that of $\mathcal{L}_\Phi$ in Eq.~(\ref{e22}).
+The self-averaging behavior of this theory is essentially the same as that of $\mathcal{L}_\Phi$ in Eq.~(\ref{e22}), leading to equations closely related to those in Eq.~(\ref{eq:saddle_pt_eqs}).
 We will instead examine the low $T$ physics here, where there is a breakdown of self-averaging, and the local environment near each impurity can behave differently.

 The dominant effect associated with breakdown of self-averaging in disordered metals is the localization of the electronic quasiparticle eigenstates.
 This will also be present in the theory in Eq.~(\ref{e11}), associated with the random potential { $v({\bm r})$}.
 However, in $d=2$, such electron localization effects are only marginally relevant at weak disorder \cite{LeeRama}.
 In contrast, the effects due to the random interaction { $g' ({\bm r})$} are significantly stronger \cite{CastroNeto1,Schmalian02,Schmalian05}.
 The latter effects are associated with local shifts in the deviation from criticality, and their relevance is determined by the Harris criterion \cite{CCFS,Harris}: the exponent of critical point shifts is $2/\nu - d$.
 The disorder free theory has $\nu=1/2$, implying a strong violation of the Harris criterion, and strong relevance of the disorder associated with $g' ({\bm r})$---we will focus on this disorder in the remainder of this section.
 We note that a focus on bosonic disorder and localization is also a feature of works postulating two-level systems \cite{Berg24a,Berg24b,Bashan25}.